SDCBA Community Outreach

 Click here to download a PDF of the SDCBA’s Attorney Volunteer Request Form for print.
 You can fill it out and return to firstname.lastname@example.org.

-The SDCBA's Children At Risk Committee (CAR) offers attorneys, paralegals, judges and law students opportunities to work with "at risk" children.
-CAR partners with Porter Elementary School and Clairemont High School and coordinates programs and special events to assist students all year long.
-CAR's programs at our partnership schools include literacy days, Porter Readers (year round reading), conflict resolution skills and Peace Patrol training, mock trials, mentorships, mock job interviews and Senior Exhibition judging.
-To get involved with CAR, contact email@example.com.
-Presently, the following are CAR volunteer opportunities:
+The SDCBA's Community Service Committee offers attorneys, paralegals, judges and law students opportunities to work with "at risk" children.
+The Committee partners with Porter Elementary School and Clairemont High School and coordinates programs and special events to assist students all year long.
+Programs at the Committee's partnership schools include literacy days, Porter Readers (year round reading), conflict resolution skills and Peace Patrol training, mock trials, mentorships, mock job interviews and Senior Exhibition judging.
+To get involved with the Committee, contact email@example.com.
+Presently, the following are Community Service Committee volunteer opportunities:

 Program volunteers present a video showing the hypothetical criminal trial which includes judges, courtroom staff, lawyers and witnesses.
 All of the roles in the recording are acted out by children.
 During the video, the facilitators and the students pause to discuss the legal meaning of what is taking place in the trial they are watching.
 Afterward, students further explore the legal system by breaking up into groups and deciding the outcome as jurors.